skr0x/skr0x.github.io/_posts/2020-05-07-SLAE-Assignment-4-Reverse-Bits-Encoder.md

 ```

 And we insert it in the Python script after a little update,
-the ninth byte is the encoded shellcode size, so we need to replace it with {0} and we add {1} at the end, where the encoded shellcode will be.
+the ninth byte is the encoded shellcode size, so we need to replace it with {0} and we add {1} at the end, where the encoded shellcode will be added.

 ```python
 #!/usr/bin/python3